Zindzi01/RAG-late-chunking-AI-Chatbot/README.md

 ## Data Source

-The data used for this project was sourced from publicly accessible information from the Barbados Licensing Authority (bla.gov.bb).
+The data used for this project was sourced from publicly accessible information from the Barbados Licensing Authority ((https://bla.gov.bb/)).

 ---